 Determine the main type of insects that are attracting the frogs to your property.
 Frogs eat insects, so by identifying the food source you can work to eliminate it and, in turn, repel the frog population.
 Inspect your yard and observe the types of insects you are seeing.

 Purchase a commercial insect repellent.
 An insect repellent such as one containing cypermerthrin is effective on many types of insects.
 However, you can choose any type of insect spray you prefer.

 Spray your chosen insect repellent or insect killer.
 Follow the manufacturer's instructions for proper application.
 Some require you spray the chemically directly on the insects other require you to spray them around the yard.

 Repeat applications as needed.
 The goal is to kill or repel the food source of the frogs, so frogs are repelled and go elsewhere to find their next meal.

 Purchase a commercial snake repellent from your local garden supply store.
-Snake repellents contain the same active ingredient as mothballs.
-The smell of the product repels snakes and some frogs.
+Snake repellents contain the same active ingredient as mothballs, which repels both snakes and some frogs.